The Restriction Theorem for Fully Nonlinear Subequations

-{\bf Note.
-(Extension Theorems).} Intimately related to restriction is the question of extension, namely, which functions on a submanifold can be extended to $F$-subharmonic functions in a neighborhood?
+{\bf Appendix C. (Extension Theorems).} Intimately related to restriction is the question of extension, namely, which functions on a submanifold can be extended to $F$-subharmonic functions in a neighborhood?
 In Appendix C we give conditions under which every $C^2$-function has this property.

-{\bf Note.
-(The Addition Theorem).} A second problem in the theory is that of addition.
-Suppose $F$ and $G$ are subequations on a domain $X\ss \rn$.
-Then the closure of the fibre-wise sum $H=F+G$ is also a subequation, and obviously, if we have $u, v\in C^2(X)$ where $u$ is $F$-subharmonic and $v$ is $G$-subharmonic, then the sum $u + v$ is $H$-subharmonic.
-Extending this statement to functions $u, v \in \USC(X)$ is a deep and important question related to the comparison theorem.

-The restriction results discussed here have a direct bearing on the addition problem.
-This can be summarized as follows.
-Suppose $X$ and $Y$ are euclidean domains with given subequations $F$ and $G$ respectively.
-Denote by $\pi_X : X\times Y\to X$ and $\pi_Y : X\times Y\to Y$ the projections onto the two factors, and consider the subequation on $X\times Y$ defined by taking the closure of